mjneary10/shaunagra-test/content/cards/condolence/sorry-for-your-loss-brother-card-with-cross-condolence-card-brother.md

 description = "A simple but elegant (Sorry for the loss of your Brother, thinking of you at this very difficult time) card.
 It has a blue watercolour in the middle of my design.
 You can pick an elegant feather on top of it or Celtic cross or swarm of butterflies."
 +++

+A simple but elegant (Sorry for the loss of your Brother, thinking of you at this very difficult time) card.
+It has a blue watercolour in the middle of my design.
+You can pick an elegant feather on top of it or Celtic cross or swarm of butterflies.